 After countless fights and making each other feel horrible, you’ve now decided to take a break in your relationship.
 It’s possible you’re feeling anxious about how everything will turn out, which is warranted.
-After all, taking a break is notorious for being a bad sign in your relationship.
-Be it a bad sign or not, if you know how to deal with taking a break in a relationship, you both come could come back stronger than ever before.
+After all, taking a break is notorious for being a bad sign in a relationship.
+However, it doesn’t necessarily have to be the case.
+If you know how to deal with taking a break in a relationship, you both could come back stronger than ever before.

-To put your anxious mind at ease, we’d like to tell you that the minute you decided on taking a break, you already starting working on improving your relationship.
-It isn’t all that unheard of that breaks help you get back on track.
-Think of it as that long weekend vacation you’ve needed since forever, but haven’t actually been able to get around to.
+To put your anxious mind at ease, we’d like to tell you that the minute you decided on taking a break, you already started working on improving your relationship.
+After all, it is a well-known fact that an occasional break can do you a world of good.
+The same can be true of taking a break in a relationship.
+Think of it as that long weekend vacation you’ve needed since forever but haven’t actually been able to get around to.

 7 Rules To Deal With Taking A Break In A Relationship